hyosung11/Launch-School/journal.md

 11:56 Good to get to work even if I get the answer wrong.
 I'm learning and enjoying the learning process.

 12:45 Finished Easy 3.
 It had only five questions.

+14:18 Back from the gym.
+It felt great to train heavier than I have been with kettlebells.
+I want to go everyday!

+14:46 Ordered hot pink New Balance cleats because they were out of the black ones.
+Fun times on the pitch.